CDFER/Captive-Portal-ESP32/README.md

 Known Limitations at the moment:
 ---------------
 - Firefox gives a warning page about going to a non-https page
-- Oneplus 6 (Oxygen OS 11) sometimes doesn't connect of first try but does on the second
+- Oneplus 6 (Oxygen OS 11) gets stuck on setting client side IP address sometimes when cellular is on